 Personal style in Spain can vary and you’re sure to find all sorts of fashions, be inspired by your surroundings.
 Don’t be afraid to compliment a Spanish woman if you like something she’s wearing.
 She’ll probably tell you where you can get it!

 When in doubt, a safe choice is wearing jeans paired with a nice top and classic flats.
 When visiting cathedrals, bring along a shawl or scarf to cover up and respect local religion.

 If you’re planning to go out at night, then plan to dress up a bit.
 If you’re staying in a beach town, you can go for a more casual look.

-What to Pack for Spain in Autumn
+What to Wear in Spain in Fall

 Temperatures drop in Spain during autumn, which is from September to November, but it varies according to the location.
 In the north in Galicia, it can be very cold this season; in Madrid and the south, you can feel the heat until mid-October.
 That’s when it starts to be cold again.

 Start by reading these general tips on packing for autumn travel:

 - How to Pack for Trips with Mixed Weather

 - Use a Summer Dress to Pack Light in Fall